artsy/eigen/docs/add_an_experiment.md

 _The `fallback*` values are values we would like to fall back to in case something goes wrong with the client sdk_

-Don't forget to add some tracking on this, using `maybeReportExperimentFlag`.
+Don't forget to add some tracking on this, using `reportExperimentVariant`.
 Look for other examples in the code.

 ## Using an experiment